-- Work with WMU Career and Student Employment Services to recruit student employees to your site and if you wish, list your position on BroncoJOBS.
+- Work with WMU Career and Student Employment Services to recruit student employees to your site and if you wish, list your position on Handshake.

-- When you find a potential student employee, confirm that they have received a work-study award.
-Students who have been awarded work-study may view and print their award letter any time using GoWMU.
-Please ask them to provide whatever documentation you desire to confirm their award.
+- When you find a potential student employee, confirm that they have received a Federal Work-study offer.
+Students who have been offered Federal Work-study may view and print their offer letter any time using GoWMU.
+Please ask them to provide whatever documentation you desire to confirm their offer.

-Please note that WMU will reimburse the site for up to 75 percent of the student’s wages.
-The site must contribute the remaining 25 percent.
-If the student does not have a work-study award, the site will not be reimbursed.
+Please note that WMU will reimburse the site for up to 75% of the student’s wages.
+The site must contribute the remaining 25%.
+If the student does not have a Federal Work-study offer, the site will not be reimbursed.

-Calculate the number of hours per week the student may work within the limits of their award.
-Please note that the calculations assume you are working all pay periods assigned to the term.
+Calculate the number of hours per week the student may work within the limits of their offer.
+Please note that the calculations assume the student is working all pay periods assigned to the semester/session.

 The community service site or employer is initially responsible for paying the student or employee for hours worked.
 Sites may only request reimbursement from WMU after the student has been compensated for hours worked.

 You must collect a timesheet for all hours worked during each pay period.
 After the student has received payment for the pay period, the site should submit the Request for Community Service Payroll Reimbursement form.
 The request must be signed by the student, and certified by the student’s direct supervisor.
-After each pay period, fax signed requests to the work-study coordinator at (269) 387-6075.
+After each pay period, email signed requests and supporting documentation to the Federal Work-study coordinator at email@example.com.

 - Only hours that have been compensated by the site are eligible for reimbursement.
-Future hours will not be reimbursed from work-study.
+Future hours will not be reimbursed from Federal Work-study.

-- Each site is responsible for tracking the student’s earnings against the amount of their award.
-Once the award maximum is reached, additional earnings will not be reimbursed.
-Maintain a record of gross wages paid to date and subtract them from the amount of the student’s work-study award.
+- Each site is responsible for tracking the student’s earnings against the amount of their offer.
+Once the offer maximum is reached, additional earnings will not be reimbursed.
+Maintain a record of gross wages paid to date and subtract them from the amount of the student’s Federal Work-study offer.

-- Unused awards will automatically carry forward to the next term if the term receiving the carry forward is within the same financial aid year (summer II, fall, spring, summer I) and the term receiving the carry forward also includes a work-study award.
+- Unused offers will automatically carry forward to the next semester/session if the semester/session receiving the carry forward is within the same financial aid year (Summer II, Fall, Spring, Summer I) and the semester/session receiving the carry forward also includes a Federal Work-study offer.

 Staying on course

-Off-campus community service sites who compensate students using the community service work-study program must:
+Off-campus community service sites who compensate students using the community service Federal Work-study program must: